Do you want to know how to sell on eBay?

 You’ll be able to choose from a multitude of shipping options.
 One thing you’ll need is a scale, to find out how much your items weigh.

-Don’t mess around with this one, as post offices oftentimes reject packages which have wrong information attached.
+Don’t mess around with this one, as post offices oftentimes reject packages that have wrong information attached.

 In case your items weigh more than 16 oz, my advice is to go with “Parcel Select” or “Priority Mail” options.

-If your items weight under that limit, go with the “First Class Mail” instead.
+If the weight of your items under that limit, go with the “First Class Mail” instead.

 In case your item is very expensive, I would consider adding insurance as well.
 If not, simply go with the option that is the cheapest one.

 There’s no one single best way for getting discounts, but printing your label online works just fine for me.

 It’s incredibly important to have good, frequent feedback.

 When you first open your account, a great way to get feedback is to buy a few cheap items from reliable sellers.